Robotics and the UN Sustainable Development Goals

 The development and deployment of robotics will transform society and play an important role in achieving these goals, because robotics is a field of artificial intelligence where concrete and physical actions are taken in the world.
 The impacts of robotics will therefore be multiple and on a large scale, in the world of work, the environment, health, and even in education.

-How to assess the direct and indirect impacts of robotics?
-What opportunities does robotics open up in relation to the SDGs, and what are the best design practices to achieve them?
+How to assess the impacts, direct and indirect of robotics?
+What opportunities does robotics open to the SDGs, and what are the best design practices to achieve them?
 How to minimize the negative impacts of robotic applications?
 What is the role of public authorities in the regulation, but also the support and use of these technologies?

 These questions and many more are asked in the Robotics and SDGs project.
 In collaboration with several international researchers, from FARI in Brussels and Amrita Vishwa Vidyapeetham, in India, we organize conferences and workshops bringing together multidisciplinary experts.

-Finally, we are currently building the Sustainable Robotics site, with the aim of bringing together a community of actors interested in working on this important subject (project in progress).
+Finally, we are currently building the Sustainable Robotics site, with the aim of bringing together a community of actors intended to work on this important subject (project in progress).